 The useful lives of the fixed assets are subject annually to a reexamination on the preparation of the financial statements.
-Residual values are not determined by the Company because, based on article 32 of Law.
-3153/2003, the product from the sale of fixed assets devolves to the State.

-Profits or losses arising from the sale of tangible assets, are determined as the difference between the amount of sale and its carried cost and are recognized in the profit or loss of the fiscal year in the "Other income" or "Other expenses" account.
+Profits or losses which ensue from the sale of tangible fixed assets are determined as the difference between the amount of the sale and its carried cost and recognized in profit or loss of the fiscal year in the "Other income" or "Other expenses" accounts.